• Skip to content

 How to monitor your consumption

-You can keep track of your electricity use with the My Consumption Profile tool.
+You can keep track of your electricity use with the Energy Performance Indicator.
 Compare your electricity use to the same period from the previous year and discover what lead to increases or decrease in your consumption.
 This will help you achieve the savings you expected and make the most of Rate DT.

 • Details on the structure of Rate DT